 The importance of using the correct gyro survey tools and quality controls for borehole trajectory accuracy in mining exploration projects

-– Orlando Ramirez, August 2020
+– Orlando Ramirez, July 2020

 The main factors for the well trajectory being off-target are drilling parameters, the geological structure and the drilling method used.

-When it comes to mining exploration, the main objective for the investors is to obtain the best possible results from their mining projects, whether the target ore is present at the said location, or not.
-This provides them with the required returns to the capital they have invested for the mining project.
+When it comes to mining exploration, the main objective for the investors is to obtain the desired results from the mining project, whether the target ore is present at the said location, or not.
+This would then provide them with the benefits to the capital they have invested for the mining project.
 Unfortunately, this is not the case.
 As many times the personnel involved with the project does not take into account the importance of Quality Control from the beginning of the operation.
 Since the data obtained from the geospatial location and the core retrieved in its exact origin are key to determine the existence or not of the target mineral, on which the economic and environmental impact of the project heavily depends upon.

-An important factor that can affect the quality of a recovered core body sample is the wrong choice of the gyro survey tool, which is often chosen solely based on its price.
-A detailed analysis is needed around the question: What is more expensive: renting high-precision true north seeking gyros, such as SPT GyroMaster™ and Core Retriever™ (Fig. 1 and 2), or the incorrect evaluation of mineral reserves due to the use of a low cost and unreliable gyro survey tool?
+Another factor that affects the misuse of a ore body is the wrong choice of a gyro survey tool, based only on its price.
+A detailed analysis is needed around the question: What is more expensive: renting a high-precision true-north seeking gyros, such as our GyroMaster™ and Core Retriever™ (Fig. 1 and 2), or the incorrect evaluation of mineral reserves due to the use of a low cost and unreliable gyro survey tool?

 The gyroscope is defined as an object that is in rotation, with two fundamental properties: gyroscopic inertia or “stiffness in space” and precession, which is the inclination of the axis at right angles to any force that tends to change the plane of rotation.
 These properties are inherent in all rotating bodies, including Earth.